-- Scoop the dough into 1 tablespoons sizes.
+- Scoop cookie dough into 1 tablespoons sizes.
 I used my measuring spoon to scoop the dough so that my cookies are of consistent size, but you can also do it free form by pinching the dough via estimation.
+You can also use any cookie scoop with a 1 tablespoon capacity.
 Shape the cookie dough into round balls.

-- Drop the balls into a round cookie cutter.
+- Drop the cookie dough balls into a round cookie cutter.

 - And flatten them with your fingers.

-- Carefully remove the cookies from the round cutters by pushing them out gently with your thumb or the ends of a small rolling pin.
+- Carefully remove the butterscotch cookie dough from the round cutters by pushing them out gently with your thumb or the ends of a small rolling pin.

-- Place the cookies onto a lined baking tray, and position them slightly apart from one another.
+- Place the cookies onto a parchment paper lined (or baking sheet or cookie sheet lined) baking tray, and position them slightly apart from one another.
 The cookies do not spread during baking and they only puff up very slightly.

-- Bake the cookies at 160°Celsius for 15 minutes.
+- Bake cookies at 160°Celsius for a bake time of 15 minutes.
 The cookies will turn golden brown on the sides and edges when done.

-- Remove the butterscotch brown sugar cookies from the oven and let them rest on the tray for about 5 minutes before transferring them to a wire rack to cool completely.
+- Remove the butterscotch brown sugar cookies from the oven and let them rest on the tray for about 5 minutes before transferring them to a wire rack to cool completely to room temperature.

-- Store the butterscotch chips cookies in an airtight container.
+- Store the butterscotch chips cookies in an air-tight container or cookie jar.
 This recipe makes about 35 butterscotch sugar cookies.